 A generative sequence of images is produced from the theta rhythm – a neural oscillatory pattern associated with dreaming – by iteratively feeding white noise through a Deep Learning model.

-Exhibited as part of #mood work-in-progress show at Royal College of Art, London, December 2018.
+Exhibited as part of #mood work-in-progress show at Royal College of Art, London, December 2018; Meeting of the Minds at Imperial College London, January 2019; to be presented at Ugly Duck, London, April 2019.

 Fanfare for Satoshi Nakamoto [鉱山]